rtm-rs/rtm-rs.github.io/source/content/docs/guides/build-an-adapter.md

 gateway.dataset?(:tasks) # true
 ```

-This allows ROM to ask for specific datasets from your gateway.
+This allows RTM to ask for specific datasets from your gateway.

 ## Relation